yongddeng/yongddeng.github.io/_posts/2022-01-10-stochastic-process.md

 # Stochastic Process
 ---
 The next three pages (p.10-12) borrow Billingsley's [Probability and Measure]() and Doob's [Stochastic Processes]().
 A stochastic process is a vast object that can easily be [sub-grouped](https://www.stat.cmu.edu/~cshalizi/754/).
-It requires times and efforts to comprehend its intricacies, navigate its various components, and unveil the underlying patterns or behaviors that govern its evolution over time or across different dimensions.
+It requires times and efforts to comprehend its intricacies, navigate its components, and unveil the underlying patterns or behaviors that govern its evolution over time or across different dimensions.

 ## I